exaloop/codon/docs/sphinx/tutorial/primer.rst

     dn = {}  # an empty dict whose type is inferred based on usage dn = Dict[int, float]()  # an empty dictionary with explicit element types

-Because Seq is strongly typed, these won't compile:
+Because Codon is strongly typed, these won't compile:

 .. code:: seq